AcademicAssembly/AAOAI/data_schema.md

     - Why not?
         - Mode independent of extraction would give more liberty for search Engine.

+###Custom Schema
+    Inside a folder with community name
+    JSON:
+        - Name of Record
+        - Extra Info(To be developed)

 ###Status: On deliberation

 #####Proposed by : [AAMaster](https://github.com/AAMaster)